Bella Hadid: 2016–2017: Breakthrough

 In January 2017, Hadid walked in Givenchy's Fall/Winter Menswear campaign in Paris.
 She also walked for Chanel and opened the show for Alexandre Vauthier.
 In February, she became an ambassador for Bulgari's accessory line and TAG Heuer.
-She walked in her sister, Gigi's, Tommy Hilfiger collaboration show, Tommy x Gigi, in Los Angeles, and closed the H&M Studio show in Paris.
+She walked in her sister Gigi's Tommy Hilfiger collaboration show, Tommy x Gigi, in Los Angeles, and closed the H&M Studio show in Paris.
 Both appearances were last minute additions to the season.
 During New York Fashion Week, she opened shows for Prabal Gurung and Zadig & Voltaire, walked for Alexander Wang, Sies Marjan, Carolina Herrera, Brandon Maxwell, Michael Kors, Anna Sue and Ralph Lauren, and closed for Oscar de la Renta.
 During London Fashion Week, she was the exclusive opener of the show for Versace Versus.

 In Milan, she walked for Alberta Ferretti, Fendi, Moschino, and Versace.
 To close out the season, in Paris, she walked for Lanvin, Chanel, Alexandre Vauthier, and opened the show for Off-White.
 While appearing at the Cannes Film Festival, she walked for Naomi Campbell's Fashion for Relief show and for amfAR's Cinema Against AIDS Gala.
 For Haute Couture week, she opened for Alexandre Vauthier, and walked for Miu Miu Resort, Maison Margiela and Fendi.

 Hadid and her sister, Gigi, started off the Spring/Summer season together by starring in Fendi and Moschino campaigns.
 She also shot a campaign for Zadig & Voltaire with her younger brother, Anwar.
 She appeared solo for DKNY, TAG Heuer, and Boghossian campaigns.
 She also starred in Ochirly's Spring and Summer campaign and in Zayn x Versus' collection campaign.
 She starred in her first beauty campaign for Dior Makeup's "Pump N' Volume" mascara.
 She shot her first campaign with Nike for the Nike Cortez.
 She starred as the face of Bulgari's Goldea Roman Night fragrance and the Serpiniti collection.
 She shot a second accessories campaign for Max Mara, and starred in Penshoppe's "Generation" campaign.
 During the season, she starred alongside Miles McMillan in Giuseppe Zanotti, Justin Grossman in NARS Cosmetics, and Kendall Jenner in Ochirly's Fall campaign.

-Hadid's first cover of 2017 was a reprint of her editorial from W Magazine United States.
-It was reprinted for the January issue of W Magazine Korea.
+Hadid's first cover of 2017 was a reprint of her editorial from W United States.
+It was reprinted for the January issue of W Korea.
 Her first new cover of the year was for Teen Vogue, appearing with her best friend, Jesse Jo Stark.
 In April, she appeared on the cover of Vogue China.
 In June, she starred on the cover of Vogue Italia.
 In September, Hadid topped her numbers from the year prior with Elle Russia and Harper's Bazaar China.
 She also broke the record for most Vogue September covers in one year (formerly kept by Doutzen Kroes in 2013 and Linda Evangelista in 1993), by appearing in five international editions: China, Spain, Brazil, Australia, and Arabia.
-She also appeared on the cover of CR Fashion Book, Grazia, Sunday Times Style, Porter Magazine, ELLE (United States, China, Russia and France), InStyle, and 032c.
+She also appeared on the cover of CR Fashion Book, Grazia, Sunday Times Style, Porter, Elle (United States, China, Russia and France), InStyle, and 032c.